japila-books/spark-structured-streaming-internals/docs/StreamExecution.md

 | uniqueSources
 a| [[uniqueSources]] Unique <<spark-sql-streaming-BaseStreamingSource.md#, streaming sources>> (after being collected as `StreamingExecutionRelation` from the <<logicalPlan, logical query plan>>).

-NOTE: spark-sql-streaming-StreamingExecutionRelation.md[StreamingExecutionRelation] is a leaf logical operator (i.e. `LogicalPlan`) that represents a streaming data source (and corresponds to a single spark-sql-streaming-StreamingRelation.md[StreamingRelation] in <<analyzedPlan, analyzed logical query plan>> of a streaming Dataset).

 Used when `StreamExecution`: